 Banks was the anchor in a lineup that also featured Hall of Famers Billy Williams and Ron Santo.
 For a time, he was an anchor on the field as well, spending many of his early days manning shortstop, baseball's most important defensive position.
 Most importantly, though, Banks was an anchor in the clubhouse and in the community, always offering an optimistic take or inspirational word to brighten the team's outlook or the day of a fan he'd only met moments before.

 His most famous saying – "Let's play two!" – speaks to the seemingly endless enthusiasm with which he played and lived.
 If he could have, he would have played two every day, and maybe even three if someone asked.
 That never changed, even as the organization he loved moved further and further from a World Series victory.
 It's such a shame, too, that Banks won't live to see a Cubs world championship.
 But there's no doubt he'd simply smile and say he'll be more happy for the fans who eventually will enjoy that moment.

-Ernie Bank died on January 23rd 2015.
 Not only would Chicago be the only stop in a baseball career that spanned 19 seasons, it's where his heart remained for 43 years after his retirement.
 He loved the city, he loved Cubs fans and he loved being their ambassador to points all over the world.
-That love was returned tenfold, and will no doubt continue to be expressed to his family as it grieves.
+Ernie Bank died on January 23rd 2015.
 The sports world immediately took to Twitter to react to his passing.
 He was a one-of-a-kind baseball player and a one-of-a-kind person that defined everything that's good about sports.
 But it's the entire world that was better off for having known him.

 20th Century Baseball Chronicle